silasmahler/docker-dns/README.md

 ##### Run a dns proxy in docker with wildcard host support

 This is intended to be used within (but not limited to) a local docker development environment, typically in combination with some type of reverse proxy that supports virtualhosts like nginx.
-In this configuration, `docker-dns` allows you to simplify local container access by automatically setting up easier doamins like `hello.docker`
+In this configuration, `docker-dns` allows you to simplify local container access by automatically setting up easier domains like `hello.docker`

 #### Quickstart: